sandiegopython/test-driven-django-development/tutorials/04-more-views.rst

     We forgot to add tests for this!
 Why don't you add a test to make sure comments appear on the blog entry page and a test to make sure the "No comments yet" message shows up appropriately.
-This test should probably be added to our ``EntryViewTest`` class.
+These tests should probably be added to our ``EntryViewTest`` class.

 Now we can see our comments on the website.